umbraco/UmbracoDocs/Umbraco-Cloud/Databases/SQL-Management-Studio/index.md

-## Connecting to SQL Azure on Umbraco Cloud Using SQL Management Studio
+## Connecting to the database on Umbraco Cloud locally
 For security, your database on Umbraco Cloud is running behind a firewall so in order to connect to the database, you'll need to open the firewall for the relevant IPs.
 This can be a single IP, a list of IPs or even an IP range.
 It's done from the Connection Details page on your project.
 Click the "Settings" menu in the upper right corner of your project and select "Connection Details".
 If you don't see the menu item, it's due to permissions and you'll need to contact the administrator of your project.

-### Opening the firewall
+## Opening the firewall
 The easiest way to open the firewall for your IP address is to click the "Add Now" link.
 It'll automatically add your current IP address and save the settings.
 It might take up to five minutes for the firewall to be open for your IP.

 If you need to open for specific IP addresses, click the "Add New IP Address" button.